 Each frame is made bespoke and we obtain quote for clients individually.
 Kilos portrait was framed by Amanda using our Windsor Wash frame.
 This is one of our favourites for our pencils drawings as it works beautifully with the graphite, we have added some photos below.
 The inner mount colours can vary depending on your requirements.
 With Kilos we opted for a mind grey blue colour to bring out Kilos eyes.
 In other portraits we have used a lighter pale grey and a warm brown tone.
 Everything and anything is possible - just let us know your ideas.

-Once the portrait has been framed, the next stage is packing.
+As soon as the portrait has been framed, the next important stage is to pack it safely.
 We take a great deal of time and care over the packing stage.
-Our portraits travel far and wide around the globe so it is imperative to pack them well to keep them safe.
-Whether the portrait is an oil painting or a pencil drawing, we start by protecting the portrait by wrapping it in artists cellophane as you can see in the photo below.
+Our portraits travel worldwide all around the globe so it is imperative to pack them well to keep them safe.
+Whether the portrait is an oil painting or a pencil drawing, we start by wrapping the portrait it in cellophane, which you can see in the picture below.

-We then use specialist packaging to protect the edges of the framed painting or drawing.
-This is really important as if the portrait is knocked while in transit, this sturdy yet spongy edging will keep the painting or drawing safe.
-We use two different types and sizes of corner protector, the first which you can see below for the pencils and a deeper one for larger mouldings.
+We then use foam corner packaging to protect each edge of the framed painting or drawing.
+This is really essential, because if the portrait is knocked while in transit, this sturdy, foam edging will keep the painting or drawing safe.
+We use two sizes of corner protectors, the first which you can see below for the pencils and a deeper one for bigger mouldings.
 This one usually fits around the entire circumference of the frame.

-Next we add a layer of foam wrap just to keep everything protected and this is taped in place as you can see in the photo below.
+Next we add a layer of foam wrap just to keep it all protected and this is taped in place as you can see in the photo below.

-The hardboard is the next layer and this is the most important layer.
-We purchase the hardboard from our local builders merchant in 8'x4' sheets and they cut it in half for us in their workshop and deliver it to our door.
-We can then store this in our toolshed and bring sheets to the studio for cutting to size for each portrait.
+The next layer is the hardboard and this is the most important layer.
+We purchase the hardboard from our local builders merchant in 8'x4' sheets and they cut it in two for us in their workshop and deliver it to our door.
+We can then store this in our toolshed and carry sheets to our studio for cutting to size for each portrait.
 As each painting and drawing is a different size, we need to cut the board bespoke for each packaging.
 Once the hardboard has been cut to size, we keep in in place using our stretchy cellophane handy wrap.

-The next stage is wrap the entire portrait in the foam wrap.
+This is a long process, however its such an important one to protect everything.
+We wrap the portrait in the foam wrap.
 It's really good protection for the painting or drawing at this stage of the process.
-We purchase the foam in 3 foot tall rolls and store it in the workshop as its too bulky to live in the studio.
-A little does really go a long way.
+We purchase the foam in very tall rolls and keep it in our workshop as its too bulky to have in the studio.
+A little does really go far!